Jayitha/jayitha.github.io/_posts/2021-01-20-the-sigma-neighborhood-skyline-queries.md

 ---
 title: !
-"Reinforcement Learning: An Introduction - Chapter 1 Introduction"
+"The Sigma-Neighborhood Skyline Queries"
 author: Jayitha C
-date: 2021-01-19 11:33:00 +0800
+date: 2021-01-20 11:33:00 +0800
-categories: [Reinforcement Learning, "Reinforcement Learning An Introduction"]
+categories: [Paper Summaries]
-tags: [textbook, machine learning]
+tags: [skyline, data analytics]
 math: true
 image: /assets/img/RL_system.jpg
 ---

-This is the first in a [series](https://jayitha.github.io/categories/reinforcement-learning-an-introduction/) of posts which partly summarize chapters from the following book
+This is the first in a series of posts which partly summarize chapters from the following book

 > "Reinforcement Learning: An Introduction" Second Edition, by Richard S. Sutton and Andrew G. Barto.